Issue 4.3: Games That Go "Bump" in the Night, Part 1

 ⚠️⚠️⚠️ CONTENT WARNING ⚠️⚠️⚠️

 This article contains discussions of horror and everything that comes with it.
-If you’re easily frightened, please proceed with caution.
-Sections will not be individually labeled, as that would double the length of this issue.
+If you’re easily frightened, disturbed, or upset, please proceed with caution.
+Portions that are particularly squicky/gruesome will be labeled, but be warned… even the warning labels themselves can be pretty heavy.
+Proceed with caution.

 ⚖️⚖️⚖️ ETHICS DISCLOSURE ⚖️⚖️⚖️